 Dr Adrian Curtin

-I am Director of Education for the Drama department.
+I am Director of Postgraduate Taught Study for the Drama department at Exeter.

-I am working with Dr. Claire Warden (Loughborough University), Dr. Nicholas Johnson (Trinity College Dublin), and Dr. Naomi Paxton (Royal Central School of Speech and Drama) on a co-edited book collection investigating the legacy of modernism in contemporary theatre, to be published by Edinburgh University Press.
+I am collaborating with Dr. Claire Warden (Loughborough University), Dr. Nicholas Johnson (Trinity College Dublin), and Dr. Naomi Paxton (Royal Central School of Speech and Drama) on a co-edited book collection investigating the legacy of modernism in contemporary theatre, to be published by Edinburgh University Press.

 Research through practice

 I have collaborated with The Llanarth Group (Wales), Gaitkrash Theatre Company (Ireland), and Theatre P'yut (Korea) on a co-created piece of theatre entitled playing 'the maids' -- a montage of text (primarily English-language, with some Mandarin, Korean, and Irish), psychophysical scores, choreography, and sound compositions.